 It's only the biggest day of your life and you've got one chance to get your wedding vows right.
 No pressure, huh?
-Whether you're writing your own or going the traditional route, take our word for it: you'll want to be as prepared as possible!
+Whether you're writing your own or going the traditional route, take our word for it: you'll want to be as prepared as possible.
 And no, that doesn't just mean practicing them out loud.
-From what you say to exactly how you say it, here are nine common wedding vow mistakes all brides and grooms should avoid making.
+From what you say to exactly how you say it, here are nine common wedding vow mistakes all couples should avoid making.

 Keep it short and sweet, recommends Dezhda "Dee" Gaubert, owner of No Worries Event Planning.
 "Only talk about one thing you love the most about your partner, one personality trait you like best or one example of his commitment to you, not two, three, four or five.
 There is more emotional impact and power with brevity."
 Plus, your guests will start to lose interest fast once you get beyond the 200-300 word range.